 What better way to conjure up memories of the joys of youth than strawberry shortcake?
 Strawberry shortcake consists of sliced strawberries that have been macerated with whipped cream served over a white cake or biscuit.

 I’m from the camp that insists that strawberry shortcake is made with a biscuit, not a cake.
-Growing up we always made the shortcake biscuits with Bisquick baking mix, which now, thankfully, has a zero-transfat version of their product.
+Growing up we always made the shortcake biscuits with Bisquick baking mix, but now I just make biscuits from scratch, it’s easy!

-The best of course are biscuits made from scratch, using butter and cream.
-I’ve included recipes here for excellent homemade biscuits, the Bisquick biscuits, and also wheat and gluten-free biscuits for those who don’t want to give up strawberry shortcake just because they can’t eat wheat.
+I’ve included recipes here for excellent homemade biscuits, the Bisquick biscuits, and also gluten-free biscuits for those who don’t want to give up strawberry shortcake just because they’re avoiding gluten.

 Strawberry Shortcake RecipePrint